Los Guerreros Tuareg

-Los Guerreros Tuareg (Spanish for "The Tuareg Warriors") was a Mexican professional wrestling group, called a stable that worked for Consejo Mundial de Lucha Libre (CMLL) as a rudo (term used for wrestlers who portray the "Bad guys") faction.
-The group was the successor to Pandilla Guerrera ("Gang of Warriors") and was sometimes also referred to as Los Rebeldes del Desierto ("The Rebels of the desert") or even Los Rebeldes Tuareg ("The Tuareg Rebels").
+Los Guerreros Tuareg (Spanish for "The Tuareg Warriors") was a Mexican professional wrestling group, called a stable, that worked for Consejo Mundial de Lucha Libre (CMLL) as a rudo (term used for wrestlers who portray the "bad guys") faction.
+The group was the successor to Pandilla Guerrera ("Gang of Warriors") and was sometimes also referred to as Los Rebeldes del Desierto ("The Rebels of the Desert") or even Los Rebeldes Tuareg ("The Tuareg Rebels").
 The group was quietly disbanded in 2014 as only three members remained with CMLL and stopped teaming up on a regular basis.

+History

 Pandilla Guerrera (2004–2007)

-In 2005 Consejo Mundial de Lucha Libre (CMLL) created the Guapos University ("Hansome University"), or Guapos U, a storyline mimicking realities shows such as the WWE Tough Enough show, searching for a new member to join Shocker, Máscara Mágica and El Terrible as part of Los Guapos.
+In 2005, Consejo Mundial de Lucha Libre (CMLL) created the Guapos University ("Hansome University"), or Guapos U, a storyline mimicking reality shows such as WWE Tough Enough, searching for a new member to join Shocker, Máscara Mágica and El Terrible as part of Los Guapos.
 The contestants included, among others, Sangre Azteca and El Koreano.
-During one of CMLL's shows El Terrible turned on the group and was joined by Último Guerrero in the attack.
-Sangre Azteca and El Koreano prevented the rest of the Guapos U class in making the save, leading to the two them being kicked out of the group.
+During one of CMLL's shows, El Terrible turned on the group and was joined by Último Guerrero in the attack.
+Sangre Azteca and El Koreano prevented the rest of the Guapos U class in making the save, leading to the two of them being kicked out of the group.
 Guerrero immediately took both Sangre Azteca and Koreano under his wing, forming Pandilla Guerrera ("Gang of Warriors"), a mid-card group associated with Último Guerrero's Los Guerreros del Infierno group.
 Sangre Azteca would soon lead the group that would also include Nitro, Arkangel de la Muerte, Hooligan, Loco Max, Doctor X and Ramstein.
-Doctor X brought the Mexican National Welterweight Championship with him when he joined the group but lost it to La Mascara on May 5, 2005.
-In early 2005 Sangre Azteca, Doctor X and Nitro won the from Safari, El Felino, and Volador Jr. Pandilla Guerra held the championship for 7 months and made three successful title defenses before they lost the championship to Máximo, El Texano, Jr., and El Sagrado.
-The team would attempt to regain the championship twice, but failed each attempt.
+Doctor X brought the Mexican National Welterweight Championship with him when he joined the group, but he lost it to La Mascara on May 5, 2005.

+In early 2005, Sangre Azteca, Doctor X and Nitro won the Mexican National Trios Championship from Safari, El Felino and Volador Jr. Pandilla Guerra held the championship for 7 months and made three successful title defenses before they lost the championship to Máximo, El Texano, Jr. and El Sagrado.
+The team would attempt to regain the championship twice, but failed in each attempt.
 El Koreano did not stay with the group long, changing his ring name and adopting a mask as he began working as "Apocalipsis", with no reference to his previous character.
-Due to CMLL's working relationship with International Wrestling Revolution Group (IWRG) Nitro was able to win the IWRG Intercontinental Middleweight Championship from La Pantera but only held it for 14 days before losing it to Pentagon Black Sangre won Welterweight from La Mascara.
+Due to CMLL's working relationship with International Wrestling Revolution Group (IWRG), Nitro was able to win the IWRG Intercontinental Middleweight Championship from La Pantera, but only held it for 14 days before losing it to Pentagon Black.
 On December 17, 2006, Sangre Azteca defeated La Mascara to bring the Mexican National Welterweight Championship back to Pandilla Guerrera.
 Pandilla Guerrera remained solidly entrenched in the CMLL mid-card, working primarily with younger tecnicos (Spanish term for a wrestler who plays a "good guy" character), helping them gain experience in the ring.
 Over time Ramstein appeared less frequently with Pandilla Guerrera, unofficially leaving the group.